Job no: 522210

 Minimum Qualifications (Required):

-Bachelor’s or Master’s degree in biology, immunology, or a related field (or equivalent experience) is required, including solid performance in college-level biology and chemistry lab coursework
+- Bachelor’s degree in biology or a related life-sciences field including solid performance in college-level biology and chemistry lab coursework

-Superior organizational skills in record keeping, multitasking, prioritizing responsibilities, and time management are required
+- Strong organizational skills in record keeping, multitasking, prioritizing responsibilities, and time management

-Enthusiasm for discovery and scientific research is required
+- Enthusiasm for discovery and basic scientific research